fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

   **Task id: get_new_csv_files**

-  Check if any new file in the targeted folder with a buffer time 10 minutes, if there are new files, combine them into one dataframe.
+  Check if any new file in the targeted folder with a buffer time of 10 minutes, if there are new files, combine them into one dataframe.

 2. Data Cleaning and Transformation